Lim Koon Teck: Military career

+Business career

 When the Joint Malayan Committee on War Damage Compensation was put together in 1946, Lim was then elected by the Singapore Chinese Chamber of Commerce to represent Chinese mercantile interests on the committee.
 Lee Rubber had receipts of payments for all its premiums on its $15 million insured but the head of the committee did not want to do anything until all claims were in and so he sat on everything for a year while Lim scurried around getting hold of all the other directors of big companies in Singapore and have them prepare and submit their claims.
 Then Lim was sent to London to address the authorities there.
 He related his experience and a senior officer of Lloyd's was sent to Singapore to replace the head of the Claims Committee.
 All claims were settled within two months, the first being those of Lee Rubber, who recovered $13 million.
 It seems clear that Lee Rubber did not expect to have recovered this much.
 Lee Kong-Chian gave Lim $500,000 in appreciation for managing to recover as much as he had.